plone/documentation/docs/backend/generic-setup.md

 GenericSetup profile can contain dependencies to other add-on package installers and profiles.

-For example, if you want to declare a dependency to the *your.addonpackage* package, that it is automatically installed when your add-on is installed, you can use the declaration below.
+For example, if you want to declare a dependency to the `your.addonpackage` package that it is automatically installed when your add-on is installed, then use the declaration below.

-This way you can be sure that all layers, portlets and other features which require database changes are usable from *your.addonpackage* when it is run.
+This way you can be sure that all layers, portlets, and other features which require database changes are usable from `your.addonpackage` when it is run.

-`metadata.xml`:
+Edit {file}`metadata.xml`.

 ```xml
 <?xml version="1.0"?>